dotnet/AspNetCore.Docs/aspnetcore/security/authorization/limitingidentitybyscheme.md

 In the preceding code, two authentication services have been added: one for cookies and one for bearer.

 >[!NOTE]
 >When adding multiple authentication middlewares, ensure that no middleware is configured to run automatically.
-You do this by setting the `AuthenticationOptions.AutomaticAuthenticate` property to false.
+You do this by supplying an argument, such as `CookieAuthenticationDefaults.AuthenticationScheme`, to the `AddAuthentication` method.
 If you fail to do this, filtering by scheme will not work.

 # [ASP.NET Core 1.x](#tab/aspnetcore1x)